 Building a real supplier database with a proper tool can solve these problems.
 It gives you one central place for all your supplier info that everyone can rely on.

-Let’s be real – if you’re running a business, you probably don’t have time to become a database expert.
-Normally, you’d need to fully understand concepts like SQL and how to build user interfaces.
+If you’re running a business, you probably don’t have time to become a database expert.
+Normally, to develop an application from scratch, you’d need to fully understand concepts like SQL and how to build user interfaces.
 That’s a lot to ask when you’re busy keeping your business running.

 This is why many small businesses put off creating a proper supplier database.
 It just seems too complicated and time-consuming.
-But here’s where tools like Five come in handy.
-It’s an online database builder that makes creating a supplier database way simpler.
+But here’s where Five comes in handy.
+We have created a library of ready-to-use database applications, including a secure and user-friendly supplier database, that are fully customizable.

 With Five, you can:

-✅ Quickly set up your supplier database and get a user-friendly interface without any extra work.
+✅ Quickly set up a supplier database in a user-friendly interface without any extra work.

 ✅ It’s easy to import your existing supplier data from Excel or other spreadsheets, so you don’t have to start from scratch.